The Obedience of a Christian Man: English society realigned to coincide with biblical law

 Within Tyndale's political theories are the conceptual emergence of the modern state and nationalism.
-He says the state should not be divided into the monarchy and the church, with each fighting for supremacy, although he is not what is termed an "Erastian" (but neither was Erasmus himself): someone who believes that the church should be subordinate to the state.
+He says the state should not be divided into the monarchy and the church, with each fighting for supremacy, although he is not what is termed an "Erastian": someone who believes that the church should be subordinate to the state.
 But Tyndale does not call for sedition.
 In Tyndale's political system, the king is supreme in the state: "To preach God's Word is too much for half a man.
 And to minister a temporal kingdom is too much for half a man also.
 Either other requireth an [sic] whole man" (68).
 The king is to enforce the law as it is written in scripture.
 The king is not more important than the church: he is its facilitator and supreme authority.
 The king is to ensure that ministers are preaching properly and to maintain the integrity of the church.
 Tyndale states that it is the king's responsibility to serve others, and not for others to serve him, but the bishops have corrupted kings into considering otherwise.
 The king is required to swear his allegiance to the bishops and the Pope, which causes Tyndale to ask, "How hath the Pope the such temporal authority over king and emperor?"
 (124).

 "Let the temporal power to whom God hath given the sword to take vengeance, look or ever that they leap, and see what they do.
 Let the causes be disputed before them, and let him that is accused have room to answer for himself" (106).
 Tyndale restates the king's authority over the kingdom, that the king "is ordained to take vengeance and hath a sword in his hand and not peacock's feathers.
 Fear him therefore and look on him as thou wouldest look on a sharp sword that hanged over thy head by an [sic] hair" (54–55).
 If the king is an evil king, he is evil because God has deemed it so.
 "And whatsoever is done unto us by them, that doeth God, be it good or bad" (55).
 Resisting an evil king is as evil as a child resisting his parents.
 If the people overthrow their king, a new, non-ordained king will replace him.